-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-You can qualify for a loan with a lower score, but the interest paid over the life of the loan could be more than double that of someone having a higher credit score.
+Lenders want to ensure that giving you a loan isn't a risk for them.
+Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double that of someone with a stronger credit score.

-We're used to working with all levels of FICO scores.
+We're used to working with all tiers of credit scores.
 Contact us and we can help you get on the right track to the home of your dreams.

-You want a higher score, but how do you get it?
-Improving your FICO score takes time.
-It can be hard to make a significant stride change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+How do you obtain a stronger score?
+Building your FICO score takes time.
+It can be hard to make a large-scale change in your number with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+Here are some methods to improve your credit score:

-- Keep up with payments.
-Payment history is a huge factor in your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to show that you're able to make payments to a bank.
+- Stay on top of payments.
+How often you're late with payments greatly affects your credit score.
+It's where people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the surest way to prove that you're able to make payments to a bank.

 - Ensure that your credit history is correct.
-If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you find mistakes on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the bulk of your debt transferred to one card.
+But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at an even balance than to have all of your debt transferred to one card.

-- Department store cards and gas cards.
-For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to get credit, increase your spending limits and have a solid payment history, which will raise your credit.
-You should always avoid holding a large balance for more than a couple of months because these types of cards traditionally have a surprising interest rate.
+- Apply for service station cards or retail credit.
+For those who have no credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to start your credit history, increase your spending limits and stay on top of your payments, which will raise your FICO score.
+You must always avoid holding a high balance for more than a couple of billing cycles because these types of cards usually have a surprisingly high interest rate.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Jack Gaughen Network Services Hower & Associates, the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Jack Gaughen Network Services Hower & Associates, the loan application process can be a stress-free experience so you, too, can become a homeowner.